zarr-developers/blog/_posts/2022-07-26-zarr-eoss4-roadmap.markdown

 The [‘datatree’ library](https://github.com/xarray-contrib/datatree) by [Thomas Nicholas](https://github.com/TomNicholas) and supported by [B-open](https://www.bopen.eu/) can now be used to represent a pyramid of related arrays and has been proposed as a standard data structure.
-Also, bioimaging users from ITK have tested the data structure, and dimensions have begun for integration into [Napari](https://github.com/napari/napari).
+Also, bioimaging users from ITK have tested the data structure, and discussions have begun for integration into [Napari](https://github.com/napari/napari).

-These goals were mainly focused on Zarr’s technical development, which revolves around working collaboratively with critical open-source projects in the array storage ecosystem.
+These goals mainly focus on Zarr’s technical development, which revolves around working collaboratively with critical open-source projects in the array storage ecosystem.
 We will continue working towards strengthening the bridges of interoperability with other projects in the upcoming months.

-## Community Engagement 👨‍👩‍👧‍👦🔗👫
+## Community Engagement 👩🏻‍🤝‍👨🏼👨🏿‍🤝‍👨🏻👩🏿‍🤝‍👩🏼

-In this section, I’d be mainly talking about the community engagement part of Zarr.
+In this section, I’ll mainly be talking about the community engagement part of Zarr.
 For my part, I’ve focused on:

 - The first and foremost thing I did when I started my role was to relaunch the